 - Neurotransmitters including Acetylcholine, Serotonin, Epinephrine, Norepinephrine, Melanin and Thyroid hormones are all produced from individual amino acids including Serine, Tryptophan and Tyrosine.

-Overall, we can see that protein is necessary for the body in more way than one.
-All to often, when the word “protein” is tossed around, we immediately think of muscle mass or weight gain, while in fact that is true, protein is needed for many other cellular process as well.
-So, we need to take this into consideration dependent again on the individual needs of the horse and the specific situation.
+Overall, we can see that protein is necessary for your horse in more way than one.
+All to often, when the word “protein” is tossed around, you immediately think of muscle mass or weight gain, while in fact that is true, protein is needed for many other cellular process as well.
+So, you need to take this into consideration dependent again on the individual needs of the horse and the specific situation.

 Sources of Protein and Protein Quality for the Horse

-In the equine diet, we essentially are dealing with forages/hays and grains as the main sources of food and protein.
+In the equine diet, you essentially are dealing with forages/hays and grains as the main sources of food and protein.

-Grains are generally used as pure energy sources, but do serve as protein and even macro/micronutrient sources.
+Grains are generally used as pure energy sources, due to natural high carbohydrate levels, but they do serve as protein and even macro/micronutrient sources.
 The amount of protein per a particular grain is generally seen as standard and determined, however, in today’s world we have new grain varieties that are being produced with a grain species that do have altered amounts of various amino acids.
 Overall, grains are generally seen as having moderate to low quality protein, implying that the amino acids ratios are off or some are not present.
-Grain byproducts which include wheat middlings, wheat bran, corn gluten and even rice bran generally contain higher levels of protein that the whole cereal grains, but the protein quality is often the same or even lower.
-As for definition, we often see the word ‘meal’ used, as in rice bran meal or flax seed meal.
+Grain byproducts which include wheat middlings, wheat bran, corn gluten and even rice bran generally contain higher levels of protein than the whole cereal grains, but the protein quality is often the same or even lower.
+As for definition, you will often see the word ‘meal‘ used, as in rice bran meal or flax seed meal.
 This is a byproduct created after the extraction of oils from the seed, which then after extraction are often high in protein.